Deep Reinforcement Learning for Unmanned Aerial Vehicle-Assisted Vehicular Networks: 4 Proposed Solutions

 where $E_{\text{full}}$ is the total energy if the UAV's battery is full.

 Let $\delta(t)$ be a prediction error as follows

-where $\delta(t)$ evaluates the difference between the actual reward $\bar{r}(s_t, a_t)$ and the expected return $Q(s_t, a_t)$.
+where $\delta(t)$ denotes the difference between the actual reward $\bar{r}(s_t, a_t)$ and the expected return $Q(s_t, a_t)$.
+The prediction error is different from that in machine learning such as ensemble learning.
+In ensemble learning, the prediction error is the difference between predicted value and actual value.
+The learning rates here are adjusted following the principle: when the prediction error is non-negative, a higher learning rate will be used, and a lower learning rate will be used otherwise.
 To make the UAV learn from the prediction error $\delta(t)$, not the difference between the new Q-value and old Q-value in (\ref{Eqn:UpdateQInQLearning}), the Q-value is updated by the following rule

 where $\alpha$ is a learning rate similar to (\ref{Eqn:UpdateQInQLearning}).

 We introduce $\alpha^+$ and $\alpha^-$ to represent the learning rate when $\delta(t) \geq 0$ and $\delta(t) < 0$, respectively.
 Therefore, the UAV can choose to be active or inactive by properly setting the values of $\alpha^+$ and $\alpha^-$.
 The update of Q-value in Q-learning is modified as follows, inspired by \cite{lefebvre2017optimisticRL}